ShashankDhondiyal/coding-practice/leetcode/LeetCode.md

 ## Same Tree

-Given the roots of two binary trees p and q, write a function to check if they are the same or not.
+> Given the roots of two binary trees p and q, write a function to check if they are the same or not.

 Two binary trees are considered the same if they are structurally identical, and the nodes have the same value.

-**Examples**
+**Examples:**

 | Input | Ouput |
 | --- | --- |